Led by Dr. Diana R. Sanchez

 · Computer simulations

 · Virtual teams

 She also collaborated with other researchers on topics such as automated scoring methods, organizational sustainability, workplace mindfulness and risk taking behaviors at work.

-Dr. Sanchez runs a workplace technology research lab where she works with graduate and undergraduate students examining the uses of various forms of technology in the workplace.
-The primary purpose of this lab is to provide students with information on how to produce high quality research and to understand how technology is used and implemented by organizations.
-This lab aims to improve the effectiveness of technology innovation and implementation at work.
+Dr. Sanchez runs the Workplace Technology Research Lab where graduate and undergraduate students examine the development, application, and effectiveness of various forms of technology in the workplace.
+The primary purpose of this lab is to provide students with guidance and information on how to produce high quality research and to disseminate this information via conference and acadmic paper submissions.
+The lab aims to improve the effectiveness of technology innovation and implementation at work.